-In a person vs. the environment conflict in literature, a character is struggling against the forces of nature.
-A person may be fighting against bad weather conditions such as a hurricane or blizzard, survival in the wild including the desert or jungle, or against a wild animal.
+In a person vs. the environment conflict in literature, a character struggles against nature’s forces.
+A person may be fighting against bad weather conditions such as a hurricane or blizzard, surviving in the wild including the desert or jungle, or against a wild animal.

 Teaching Person vs. the Environment Conflict in Literature with Movie Trailers

 A mountain climber becomes trapped under a boulder while rock climbing alone near Moab, Utah.

 A Fed Ex executive survives a crash landing on a deserted island.

 The Day After Tomorrow

 A paleoclimatologist must make a trek across America to reach his son while the climates plunge into the subzero level.

 A comet must be destroyed before it collides with Earth.